Invasion of the Jellyfish 2024

 Tragic Harvest 2018

-Tragic Harvest 2018 This installation for the Telegraph Hill Festival was designed in collaboration with Sara Willett.
+Tragic Harvest 2018 This installation for the Telegraph Hill Festival was designed in collaboration with artist Sara Willett.
 The work includes fantastical and strange sea creatures suspended above the ground, as if floating in the sea.
 These are imagined, strange and bizarre creatures that might emerge from a sea polluted by plastic.
-Ghosts of creatures we… Continue reading Tragic Harvest 2018
+Ghosts of creatures… Continue reading Tragic Harvest 2018

 Hexacombe 2016